The Victorian Psychology Clinic

 logo-icon

-For some, body image concerns are linked to low self-esteem, anxiety, depression, or disordered eating behaviours.
-Others may experience Body Dysmorphic Disorder (BDD), a condition where preoccupation with perceived flaws in appearance leads to significant distress and compulsive behaviours aimed at “fixing” or hiding those flaws.
+For some people, body image concerns are linked to low self-esteem, anxiety, depression, perfectionism, or disordered eating behaviours.
+Others may experience Body Dysmorphic Disorder, or BDD, which involves an intense preoccupation with perceived flaws in appearance that may be minor or not noticeable to others, but which cause significant distress and can interfere with daily life.

 THE VICTORIAN PSYCHOLOGY CLINIC